tkem/carreralib/docs/index.rst

 ------------------------------------------------------------------------

-This module is mostly of interest to developers who want to create their own connection implementation, for example to use a different Bluetooth implementation.
+This module is mostly of interest to developers who want to create their own connection implementation, for example to use a Bluetooth implementation.

 .. automodule:: carreralib.connection
    :members: